Real Estate Website Development: Must-Have Features, Costs & Timeframes

 As some site users might like to get email alerts regarding properties in which they have shown an interest.
 It would improve your website UX and even increase your sales in real estate, as UX and conversions are quite dependent on each other.

 They help your users to determine a mortgage's monthly payments, number of payments per year, interest rate, etc. You can choose already ready solutions like this one below from Zillow or build your own one.

 A live chat feature will enable website visitors to get real-time answers to their questions from your support team.
 While messaging might be helping in communication with real estate agents or directly house owners.
 You can even integrate chat-bot into your messaging platform to automate customer support services and make them more effective.

 This function is quite useful for rental property listing.
-Usually, users trust more the website where you can leave review and house profiles with high ratings.
+Usually, users trust the website where you can leave reviews and house profiles with high ratings.
 While the agents or house owners start to care about their property rating and actually about the quality of services they provide.

-How Much Might a Real Estate Website Cost
+How Much Does a Real Estate Website Cost?

 The cost of a real estate website is going to depend on many different variables.
 It depends hugely on what is the purpose of your website and what features it needs for that as well as on real estate developer salary in your region.

 If you are in Europe, you might be looking at $175,000 to $220,000 depending on whether your team is designing the whole thing from scratch.
 The price of real estate website creation in the U.S. or Australia can be as much as $250,000 to $350,000 and higher.
 Depending on the state you locate or qualifications and programming languages you’re looking for, the developer salary can differ impactfully.